-Α. op by CR will have a culture at every level of peration in which choices are guided a commitment to contributing to the How Responsible Unit(s) Metrics Create infrastructure to facilitate public good efforts.
-This "portal group" would include representation from off and on- campus partners.
-They would work to develop effective two-way connections, information transfer, and storytelling efforts.
-Umbrella with buckets underneath 1.
-Developing policy, curriculum development, resources 2.
-Cultural shift - public awareness, habits/ways of being, relationships Monthly working group meetings?
-Co-chairs 2.
-Reward faculty, staff, and students for their work in public good domains.
-Recognize the work of faculty who are educating the campus and community on important social issues.
-Rubrics for evaluating performance (integrated into merit/advancement) Student affairs, staff assembly, Academic Senate Updates to APM?
-3. Signal identity - here at UCR this is what we do.
-Come to UCR and join.
-We are all committed to continuing to learning and growth about our community and about our role in systemic injustice Communication pieces?
-Seeking classification or designation?
+How Responsible Unit(s) Metrics A. op by R will have a culture at every level of eration in which choices are guided a commitment to contributing to the blic good.
+1. • underneath 1.
+Developing policy, curriculum development, resources Co-chairs; staff support 2. who are educating the campus and Rubrics for evaluating performance (integrated Updates to APM 3. commitment be strongly signaled in Communication pieces Seeking classification or designation that it becomes an identity that UCR adopts and is known for.
 4. Address barriers to connection (from all angles - the community, students, etc.) Parking, transportation, no invitations 5.
-Prioritize projects that explicitly contribute to the public good RED?

-6. Include community partners in institutional decision-making Advisory committees?
-Community members at town hall meetings?
-7. Create structures for feedback and accountability Annual survey with community members, leaders, partners?
+Prioritize projects that explicitly contribute to the public good RED 6.
+Include community partners in institutional decision-making Advisory committees Community members at town hall meetings 7.
+Create structures for feedback and accountability Annual survey with community members, leaders, partners?
 8. Ensure that purchases and investments reflect our core values.
-VCPBA source R will maintain and expand as a of equity and upward social mobility region through educational tunity.
-1. Communication and investment in resources and research attention to K- 12 and other educational pipelines Extension, Student Affairs, UE, GSOE 2.
-Provide excellent supports for financial Role as an employer in the region and as an engine of student social mobility and basic needs at all levels of the university Student Affairs 3.
-Integrate opportunities for contribution to the public good into formal curriculum in all disciplines and at all levels Designate courses with specific CPG components; Expand opportunities for community-engaged learning Provost, Academic Senate and in R will convene networks of local, state ternational institutions to address ng social challenges.
-1. Determine relevant foci and groups working on key issues: basic needs, agriculture, housing, environmental quality, education, workforce development, political representation, health, racial justice Develop specific outcomes/metrics for what these groups in different areas would do and how it contributes to the public good 2.
-Identify and clarify what is being done through a website and other communication strategies Combining with responsibilities for portal group (A1) Working group?
+VCPBA source for the R will maintain and expand as a e of equity and upward social mobility e region through educational tunity.
+1. Communication and investment in resources and research attention to K-12 and other educational pipelines Extension, Student Affairs, UE, GSOE, Enrollment Services 2.
+Provide excellent supports for financial 9 Student Affairs 3.
+Integrate opportunities for contribution to the public good into formal curriculum Designate courses with specific CPG components; Expand opportunities for community-engaged learning Provost, Academic Senate C. UCR will convene networks of local, state and international institutions to address pressing social challenges.